Theo Todman's Web Page - Notes Pages

 Primary Projects

-- Personal Identity2: This is the subject that ought to grab most of my attention, as it is the topic of my yet-to-be-completed PhD Thesis3.
+- Personal Identity2: This is the subject that ought to grab most of my attention, as it is the topic of my yet-to-be-completed PhD Thesis3 (see also the Consolidated Version4).
 I need to achieve something in philosophy, as this is the only one of my endeavours that promises a professional outcome (in the sense of being one of more than merely personal interest).

 Secondary Projects

-- Music6: Improve my competence as an oboist.
-I have managed regular oboe-practice in my new den for some time now, and recommenced oboe lessons – approximately fortnightly – in September 2018, though these ceased with the pandemic and have not recommenced.
-I have also purchased an electronic piano – also installed in my den – so hopefully some progress will be made on piano-playing, though there’s little time for it.
+- Music7: Improve my competence as an oboist.
+I have managed regular oboe-practice in my den for over a decade now though oboe lessons terminated with the onset of the pandemic.
+I have purchased an electronic piano – also installed in my den – so progress ought to be made on piano-playing, though there’s little time for it.
+Recently, I’ve taken up the Tenor Recorder, which is a more realistic prospect for competence.

 - Bridge8: I still want to become an expert player but have recognised that this isn’t going to happen without it becoming my main priority, so I’m effectively just playing for fun.